 Violence is ubiquitous.
 United States statistics, collected by the Federal Bureau of Investigation and reported in the 2013 Unified Crime Report, noted that there were an estimated 1,163,146 violent crimes that occurred nationwide.
 Also, information collected regarding types of weapons in violent crime showed that firearms were used in 69% of murders, 40% of robberies, and 21.6% of aggravated assaults.
 Furthermore, a woman was beaten every 9 seconds.
 On average, nearly 20 people per minute were physically abused by an intimate partner.
 During one year, this equates to more than 10 million women and men.
 Also, one in five women and one in 71 men, in the United States, have been raped in their lifetime.
 Nearly half of female (46.7%) and male (44.9%) victims of rape knew their attackers.
 Finally, 1 in 15 children are exposed to intimate partner violence each year, and 90% of these children are eyewitnesses to this violence.

-Although the definition of aggression is seemingly simple and straightforward, its origins remain complex and frequently depend upon other, often contradictory, factors.
+Although the definition of aggression is simple and straightforward, its origins remain complex and frequently depend upon other, often contradictory, factors.
 In this exploration, there will be a review of the biological, psychological, and social causes of violence.
 In exploring the biological basis, there is an analysis of the genetics, brain structures, medical diseases, neurotransmitters, hormones, abused substances, and medications that contribute to aggression.
 In the psychological assessment, there is an investigation of the DSM–5 diagnoses linked to aggression.
 Finally, there is an investigation into the social and environmental roots of violence.

-Although any individual may become aggressive for a variety of reasons, there are a number of specific DSM-5 diagnoses which have violent behavior as one of their features.
+Although any individual may become aggressive for a variety of reasons, there is a number of specific DSM-5 diagnoses which have violent behavior as one of their features.
 These include bipolar affective disorder, schizophrenia, the dementia group, post-traumatic stress disorder (PTSD), and acute stress disorder.
 Also, several of the disorders associated with childhood and adolescence, intellectual deficiencies, some personality disorders, and intermittent explosive disorder are associated with violent behavior.
 As noted earlier, aggression can result from a combination of several conditions.
 For example, certain persons with PTSD may become violent after consuming alcohol.

 An overwhelming stress can make certain individuals aggressive.
 It is their way of coping.
 Patients with PTSD struggle with a host of symptoms which can promote potential aggression.
 These symptoms include hypervigilance, flashbacks, and nightmares, and can lead to aggression.
 Several childhood diagnoses including conduct disorder and attention-deficit/hyperactivity disorder (ADHD) can result in aggressive behavior, as can disorders along the autism spectrum, because of communication difficulties, impulsiveness, low tolerance, and frustration.

 Persons with intellectual deficiencies, when confronting difficult tasks and situation, may resort to violence as a coping mechanism.
 Certain personality disorders, such as antisocial personality and borderline personality, can cause individuals to exhibit belligerence.
 Individuals who are antisocial lack an empathic view and have an egocentric center of gravity which can promote aggression.
 A person with a borderline personality who is overwhelmed and has boundary issues can become aggressive.
-Finally, aggression is at the core of persons with intermittent explosive disorder.
+Finally, aggression is at the core of persons with the intermittent explosive disorder.

 Aside from these formal diagnoses, when people are afraid, overwhelmed, feel threatened, or feel out of control, perplexed, disorientated, or frustrated, they often respond aggressively.